Previous Light:

 The lighthouse has a sad story in its history involving the greed of one keeper destroying the health of his assistant.

-In 1910, Keeper John Kiarson left for shore to get much needed supplies and pick up his and the Assistant Keeper’s (Leroy Loughborough) paychecks.
-Kiarson, who had a drinking problem, decided to get greedy after leaving Assistant Keeper Loughborough at the lighthouse.
-He cashed both paychecks and went on a drinking binge, leaving his assistant Loughborough at the lighthouse for 11 fogged in and stormy days.
+In 1910, Keeper John Kiarskon left for shore to get much needed supplies and pick up his and the Assistant Keeper’s (Leroy Loughborough) paychecks.
+Kiarskon, who had a drinking problem, decided to get greedy after leaving Assistant Keeper Loughborough at the lighthouse.
+He cashed both paychecks and went on a drinking binge, leaving his assistant at the lighthouse for 11 fogged in and stormy days.
 To survive, Loughborough was living on potatoes, dog biscuits, and boiled salt water.

-During the constant foggy and stormy weather that was plaguing the area, Assistant Keeper Loughborough tried to keep the light burning during his ordeal as the days wore on.
-The engine was causing problems with the light and Loughborough was spending much time trying to repair it to keep the light from going out.
+During the constant foggy and stormy weather that was plaguing the area, Loughborough tried to keep the light burning during his ordeal as the days wore on.
+The engine was causing problems with the fog horn and Loughborough was spending much time trying to repair it while also mainting the light to keep it from going out.
 When he eventually passed out of exhaustion nearly 11 days later from trying to repair the engine, the light went out in the fog.

-Local mariners notified the authorities, and the lighthouse tender Pansy was dispatched to investigate, where they found Loughborough in very poor health.
-Keeper Kiarson was immediately removed from his post but Loughborough never recovered from his ordeal.
+Local mariners notified the authorities, and the lighthouse tender Pansy was dispatched to investigate, where they found Loughborough unconscious.
+Keeper Kiarskon was immediately removed from his post but Loughborough never recovered from his ordeal.
 He died about a year later from tuberculosis.

 greens Ledge light on a foggy day